debanjan-G/debanjan-G/README.md

 ## 💫 About Me
 I'm Debanjan Ghosal, a software developer

-- 💼 Working as a freelance software developer for clients in India and overseas
+- 💼 Working as a software developer for clients in India and overseas
 - ❓ Ask me about **building websites and problem solving**
+- 🛠️ I handle both frontend and backend stuff — UI, APIs, databases
 - ⚡ Fun fact: I use tabs over spaces